DorothyTamYiLing/GWarrange/documents/tutorials.md

 **Visualising genome rearrangements that are captured by kmer**

-From genome set with 7000bp extension and 200bp merging, 1008 kmers are found to be split (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
+From genome set with 7000bp extension and 200bp merging, split kmers are found (_i.e._ flanking sequences mapped to different positions) when mapped to the original genomes.
 They can be found in clus1clus2_47_ext7000_merge200_outdir/kmers_withN/mysplitk_out.txt.

 1) Plotting split kmers for visualising rearrangement boundaries

-Since kmers contain highly redundant information, only kmers with unique information (genome position, case and control count and proportion) are kept.
+Since kmers contain highly redundant information, only kmers with unique information, i.e. unique behaviour count and proportion in case/control genomes, unique genome position (represented by the mean StartL when k-mers are intact in case genomes, rounded off to two significant digits, as indicated by the x flag), and unique forward/reverse intact k-mers count are kept.
 They can be found in output file clus1clus2_47_ext7000_merge200_outdir/kmers_withN/myshort_splitk_out_uniq.txt.

 Four rearrangement boundaries are found, and they potentially refer to two inversion events, i.e. between 43000bp and 3600000bp, as well as between 1500000bp and 2500000bp, one inversion nested within the other.
 The four boundaries can be indicated by sixteen different significant split kmers that are mapped to each of the boundary, split in case/control genomes, and in forward/reverse orientation (plots of four split kmers are shown below as examples).
 Full information of these kmers can be found in output file clus1clus2_47_ext7000_merge200_outdir/kmers_withN/mysplitk_out.txt.
 Plots for split kmers can be found in folder clus1clus2_47_ext7000_merge200_outdir/kmers_withN/splitk_plots.